cozis/WL/README.md

 * Linux: `~/.vscode/extensions`

 If you're sold on the language and want to embed it in your application, just add the `wl.c` and `wl.h` files to your build and read the "Embedding" section.

+If you get stuck, have questions, or want to contribute, feel free to open an issue or join my discord server [here](https://discord.gg/XhVH3Dzn).

+Happy templatin'!

 ## Embedding